IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO

 References: 1.
 Data on file.
 Janssen Biotech, Inc. 2.
 Stein Gold L, Strober B, Armstrong AW, et al. SPECTREM: Guselkumab demonstrates consistent significant clearance at week 16 across the full range of low body surface area, moderate psoriasis with special site involvement.
 Poster presented at: 2024 Fall Clinical Dermatology Conference; October 24-27; Las Vegas, NV.

-IN MODERATE TO SEVERE PLAQUE PsO AND ACTIVE PsA
+IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO AND ACTIVE PsA

 Additional safety considerations